-AMD driver is not showing up in Device Manager?
+AMD graphics card is not showing up in Device Manager?
 Not to worry.
-You can get it back by using one of the methods below.
+Try the following methods and it might come back.

 Method 1: Show the device manually